agi-hub/AGIAgent/README.md

 ## 🚀 Quick Start

-**Experience AGI Agent for free in Google Colab with no configuration required!**
+**Experience AGI Agent in Google Colab**

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1JttmqQxV8Yktl4zDmls1819BCnM0_zRE)

 *Click the badge above to launch AGI Agent directly in your browser and start experiencing autonomous AI programming.*

+## Contact Us
+You can submit questions or suggestions by opening an Issue.
+For further communication, you can email us at bitcursor@2925.com